-- Looked After Children (LAC) and Post Looked-After Children (PLAC) will be given priority over non-LAC or PLAC children (see Note 1). - Children with siblings currently at the school will be given priority. - Children of staff at the school will be given priority.

-Proximity to the school
+- Looked After Children (LAC) and Post Looked-After Children (PLAC), including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - Children with siblings currently at the school will be given priority. - Children of staff at the school will be given priority. - Proximity to the school